Sphero SPRK+ review

 SPRK – which stands for Schools/Parents/Robots/Kids – turns all that robotic energy potential into a tool to teach coding skills to kids/parents/teachers.

-The user-friendly SPRK app is approachable for beginners, with its Scratch-like visual building blocks of code.
-With the tap of an icon SPRK can reveal the underlying text-based code – using its own C-based OVAL programming language – for more advanced programmers.
+The user-friendly SPRK Lightning Lab 3.0 app (free) is approachable for beginners, with its Scratch-like visual building blocks of code.
+With the tap of an icon SPRK+ can reveal the underlying text-based code – using its own C-based OVAL programming language – for more advanced programmers.

 You set simple commands to roll, flip, spin, and change colour to create increasingly complex instructions for your Sphero robot to follow.